Dog losing hair? Here are potential causes — and how to treat it

 Treatment: Usually your vet will investigate other causes first, Reeder says, and check a dog’s body condition score (the equivalent of the BMI for humans) and ask questions about your dog’s meals.
 If a nutritional imbalance is determined to be the cause, you’d need to work with your vet on changing the diet.

-Hormonal hair loss
+Hormonal hair loss in dogs

 “There’s a ton of different hormonal reasons for why dogs lose their hair,” Reeder says, adding that with hormonal hair loss, it’s typically very symmetrical and usually affects the trunk of the dog.